 he / him

-Rick Aiyer’s (he / him / il) youth on the move — across Canada as well as Europe, East Asia and the Middle East — exposed him to the continuing inequities and barriers in access to mental health services on both a national and global level, particularly among equity-deserving and rural communities.
-He first began advocating for improved services and de-stigmatizing mental health in high school, as the student representative on his school’s Board of Governors.
-He has continued his advocacy through Kids Help Phone since 2019.
-A university student studying law, Rick is a “Big Brother” mentor to first-year students, which often involves having conversations about finding a healthy balance between academics and wellness.
-Outside school, Rick has recently been involved with a Western Québec non-profit that supports immigrant and racialized women.
-He previously served on the RCMP’s National Youth Advisory Committee, where he supported the development of the RCMP’s youth engagement programs.
+Rick Aiyer (he / him / il) is a young person on the move across Canada as well as Europe, East Asia and the Middle East.
+His travels exposed him to the continuing inequities and barriers in access to mental health services on both a national and global level, particularly among equity-deserving and rural communities.
+He first began advocating for improved services and destigmatizing mental health care in high school as the student representative on his school’s Board of Governors.
+He’s continued his advocacy through Kids Help Phone since 2019.
+A university student studying law, Rick is a “Big Brother” mentor to first-year students, which often involves having conversations about finding a balance between academics and wellness.
+Outside of school, Rick has recently been involved with a Quebec non-profit organization that supports newcomer and racialized women.
+He previously served on the National Youth Advisory Committee at the RCMP, where he supported the development of their youth engagement programs.
 Rick is fluently bilingual in English and French, and functional in Mandarin, Hindi and Tamil.
-He’s an avid skier and enjoys touring farmers’ markets in the summer.
+He’s an avid skier and enjoys touring farmers markets in the summer.

 Rukshika Krishnamoorthy